IshaBhardwaj15/8-Week-SQL-Challenge/Case Study #2-Pizza Runner/B. Runner and Customer Experience.md

-# :pizza: Case Study #2: Pizza Runner
+# :pizza: B. Runner and Customer Experience

 #### 1. How many runners signed up for each 1 week period? (i.e. week starts 2021-01-01)